TV Tropes Needs Your Help

 Big things are happening on TV Tropes!
 New admins, new designs, fewer ads, mobile versions, beta testing opportunities, thematic discovery engine, fun trope tools and toys, and much more - Learn how to help here

-female co-star in a Shonen (Demographic)
+female co-star type in Shōnen (Demographic)

-situation, although the Will They or Won't They?
+kind of way, although the Will They or Won't They?

 debate is occasionally subverted.

-and girlish trappings
+and "girlish" trappings